LingDong-/zdic-cli/README.md

 # zdic-cli

-An alternative, offline, regex-supporting, command-line interface to [zdic (漢典)](https://zdic.net), featuring:
+An alternative, offline, regex-supporting, command-line interface to [zdic (漢典)](https://zdic.net), a comprehensive Chinese language dictionary, featuring:

+- More than 460,000 entries
 - No internet connection required
 - Full text search with regex: a command for finding characters/phrases in body text of definitions.
 - Colorful text for highlighting entries